skovhus/jest-codemods/README.md

 	  --parser		The parser to use for parsing your source files (babel | babylon | flow)  [babel]
 ```

-To transform all test files in a directory run `tape-to-jest mySrcFolder` in your terminal.
-Only files requiring or importing tape will be transformed.
+To transform all test files in a directory run `jest-covemods mySrcFolder` in your terminal.

+Only files requiring or importing Tape will be transformed.
 Notice the console output for errors, manual intervention might be required.

 ## Inspiration

 Thanks to [ava-codemods](https://github.com/avajs/ava-codemods) for inspiration.

+## Contributing

+To get started, run:

+	npm install

+When developing:

+	npm run check (lint and unit test)
+	npm run test
+	npm run test:cov
+	npm run test:watch

 ## License